davamigo/kafka-streams-poc/README.md

 ### Convert the commercial orders

-Join each commercial order with the member data, compute some fields like the total amount.
-The target contracts doen't have the order lines.
+Joins each **commercial order** with the **member** data.
+Also computes some fields like the total amount of the order.
+The target stream won't have the billing address nor the order lines.
+The aggregationKey in the new stream will be the same (the `uuid` of the commercial order).

 ![](docs/images/stream-convert-commercial-orders.png)